Got a child who doesn’t want to do homework? Or is his mind always drifting during homework time?

-Helen Marjan, joint managing director and director of studies at Lorna Whiston Schools, says: “Children who are prone to daydreaming and appear to lack motivation can be a source of stress to both parents and teachers.”
+Helen Marjan, former joint managing director and director of studies at Lorna Whiston Schools, says: “Children who are prone to daydreaming and appear to lack motivation can be a source of stress to both parents and teachers.”

 Unfortunately, many try to deal with the problem by simply telling the kid to focus and get on with it.